-4 fun things to do with your friends or chosen family if you're not spending the holidays with your bio fam
+4 fun things to do with your chosen family if you're not spending the holidays with your bio fam

 December can be a hard month for many people, and it's especially hard if you're not close with your family of origin.
 While everyone else is sharing photos of their families with the menorah or videos of their little sisters totally nailing the pitch for caroling, you might be feeling left out (and, honestly, a little sad).

 It's normal to experience some FOMO during the holiday season, but you can also turn it into an excuse to make a list of things you want to do with friends and chosen family instead.
 We often put so much emphasis on family of origin during this time of year, and it doesn't have to be that way.
 Spend some time nurturing your relationships with your chosen family this year, and reach out to people you trust if you're feeling particularly lonely or in need of support.

 Here are a few things you can do in December with your friends:

 Celebrating Friendsgiving is really common among college students and recent grads who maybe don't have the ability or desire to travel to see their families of origin.
 Why not do the same thing with other holidays?
 You and your friends can celebrate your favorite holiday traditions, whether you observe Hanukkah, Christmas, Kwanzaa, Yule, or something else.

 You can choose to celebrate on the day(s) when the holidays actually fall, or designate a day that works for everyone.
 Maybe one of your friends goes to his boyfriend's family dinner and you really want him there, so you work around it.
 Or you all have wildly different work schedules and some people's jobs require them to be on the clock extra hours during the holidays.